Novel Direct Alpha Spectroscopy Technique for $^{225}$Ac Radiopharmaceutical detection in Cancer Cells: Experimental

 \subsection{Cell sample preparation}

-\subsubsection{Culturing and Maintenance of AR42J Cells}
+\subsubsection{Culturing and maintenance of AR42J cells}

-The AR42J cell line is an epithelial-like cell isolated from a rat’s pancreas with a tumor \cite{atcc_ar42j}.
-The cells were cultured in a mixture of 60\% (v/v) Ham's F-12K (Kaighn's) Medium and 40\% (v/v) Dulbecco’s Modified Eagle’s Medium (DMEM) on 60 mm plates.
-The cultures were incubated at 37 \textdegree C in a 5\% CO$_2$ environment.
-Both media were supplemented with 10\% (v/v) Fetal Bovine Serum (FBS) and 1\% (v/v) Penicillin-Streptomycin (PS) prior to being combined in a 60/40 ratio.
-AR42J cells are adherent, attaching firmly to the bottom of the culture plates, and exhibit a high density of somatostatin receptor 2 (SSTR2) on their membranes, allowing them to specifically recognize and bind to the crown-TATE peptide.
-The culture medium was refreshed every two days, and cells were passaged weekly upon reaching approximately 80\% confluency.
-For passaging, the spent medium was first removed, and the cells were washed with 10 mL of PBS to remove residual serum.
-The cells were then detached by adding 2 mL of trypsin and incubating at 37 \textdegree C for 5 minutes.
-Trypsinization was neutralized by adding 8 mL of media, and the resulting cell suspension was transferred to a Falcon tube.
-The tube was centrifuged at 1300 RPM for 6 minutes.
-Following centrifugation, the supernatant containing the media and trypsin was discarded, and the cell pellet was resuspended in 10 mL of fresh media.
-Finally, the cells were seeded onto 100 mm plates with an appropriate dilution factor, typically a 1:2 ratio if passaged every seven days, depending on the confluency of the original plate.
+The AR42J cell line, derived from a rat pancreatic tumor \cite{atcc_ar42j}, was cultured using standard adherent cell culture techniques.
+Cells were maintained in a 60:40 mixture of F-12K and DMEM media, supplemented with 10\% FBS and 1\% PS, at 37 \textdegree C in a humidified incubator with 5\% CO\textsubscript{2}.
+Cells were seeded onto 60 mm tissue culture plates and passaged weekly upon reaching approximately 80\% confluency.
+The number of passages was kept below 20.
+For passaging, the medium was aspirated, and the cells were washed with DPBS to remove residual serum.
+Cells were then detached by adding 2 mL of trypsin-EDTA solution and incubated for 5 minutes at 37 \textdegree C. Trypsin was neutralized with 8 mL of complete media, and the cell suspension was transferred to a Falcon tube for centrifugation at 1300 RPM for 6 minutes.
+The resulting pellet was resuspended in fresh media and reseeded at a 1:2 dilution, depending on confluency.
+AR42J cells are strongly adherent and express a high density of somatostatin receptor 2 (SSTR2), allowing for specific binding of crown-TATE targeting peptides.

-\subsubsection{Preparation of Cell Samples for Direct Alpha Spectroscopy}
+\subsubsection{Preparation of cell samples for direct alpha spectroscopy}